The Knowledge Network for Innovations in Learning and Teaching (KNILT)

 A Network of Knowledge Created by and for 21st Century Educators

-Welcome to KNILT, an open knowledge space where educators can find, share, and develop new ideas to reform and improve education in the 21st century.
+Welcome to KNILT, an open online knowledge space where educators can find, share, and develop new ideas to reform and improve education in the 21st century.

 There is a growing demand for schools to prepare a productive citizenry with 21st century competencies and deep, productive knowledge.
 The Knowledge Network for Innovations in Learning and Teaching (KNILT) project, directed by Dr. Jianwei Zhang, has been piloted as an open knowledge network created for teachers and by teachers to share and advance our collective know-how about productive learning in the 21st century.